libAtoms/QUIP/Tools/quippy/doc/atoms.rst

       the class of `source`.

-      If `source` corresponds to a known format then it used to construct an appropriate iterator from the :attr:`AtomsReader` dictionary.
+      If `source` corresponds to a known format then it used to construct an appropriate iterator from the :attr:`AtomsReaders` dictionary.
 See :ref:`fileformats` for a list of supported file formats.